mighdoll/thimbleberry/doc/Utilities.md

 Thimbleberry includes some useful examples and utilities for Cypress tests.

 - The [debug](#debug-logging--testing) functions like `withTextureCopy()` are purpose built for debugging and testing.
-- Convenience routines in [component-test/util][component-test-util]
-  such as `makeTexture()`, `sequenceTexture()`, `makeBuffer()` are useful for setting up test scenarios.
+- Convenience routines in Thimbleberry such as `makeTexture()`, `sequenceTexture()`, `makeBuffer()` are useful for setting up test scenarios.
 - Take note of the configuration in [cypress.config.ts], e.g. for setting browser command line arguments.